LMD0311/Awesome-World-Model/README.md

 If you find this repository useful, please consider **[citing](#citation)** and **★STARing** this list.

-Feel free to share this list with others!
+Feel free to share this list with others! 🥳🥳🥳

+## Challenge

+[CVPR 2024 Workshop & Challenge | OpenDriveLab](https://opendrivelab.com/cvpr2024/) Track #4: Predictive World Model.

 ## Papers